10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 b

-Figure 14.
-Car accessibility → Service area maps computations dialogs.
-In the to-accessibility dialog (a), Gesher is a destination and TAMA buildings are origins; in the from-accessibility dialog (b), it's vice versa, Gesher is an origin and TAMA buildings are destinations
+Figure 13.
+Car accessibility, Service area maps for To and From service location computation dialogs.
+In the to-accessibility dialog Gesher theater is a destination and TAMA buildings are origins (a); in the from-accessibility dialog it's vice versa, Gesher is an origin and TAMA buildings are destinations (b).

 a